Gobiocypris

 Gobiocypris is a monospecific genus of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
-The only species in this genus is Gobiocypris rarus, a fish endemic to China where it is only found near Jiuxiang in Sichuan province.
+The only species in this genus is Gobiocypris rarus (Juji fish), a fish endemic to China where it is only found near Jiuxiang in Sichuan province.

 Reproduction

 The minimum age of reproduction is 4 months.
 Females reproduce during the months of March and November when temperatures are warmer.
-Gobiocypris rarus can produce a large number of eggs, with a high hatching rate.
+Gobiocypris rarus has a genetic sex determination system, and it can produce a large number of eggs, with a high hatching rate.